aimms/how-to/Articles/289/289-logging-CDM.rst

 ===============

 .. meta::
-   :description: This article explains how to enable logging when using CDM service.
+   :description: Explains how to enable and configure CDM logging for both the client and the server using log configuration files.
-   :keywords: CDM, log, client, server
+   :keywords: CDM, logging, log4j, CDMLogConfig, CDMService, client logging, server logging, troubleshooting

 CDM logging can be turned on for both the client and the service.